conaxi/guessera/README.md

 ## Features

 - Interactive 3D model of the Earth
-- Points to any position on the Earth given spherical coordinates
 - Database with all countries
 - Responsive & sleek UI
+- Entirely dockerized

 ## Upcoming / Planned

-- Dockerized API w/ PostgreSQL
+- Points to any position on the Earth given spherical coordinates
 - Leaderboard
 - Login System
 - Advanced displaying information on Earth